julien-meichelbeck/partial_testcase/README.md

 * Integration tests are slow.
 * Controller tests are deprecated in favor of integration tests.
 * If well written, a partial can be seen as just a simple method returning HTML.
 That sounds like something that can be easily tested.
 * Partials can be messy.
 With simple units test, it is possible to test all the variants of your view layer.
+How many times did you break something because your forgot to test a branch of your template?

 ## Installation
 Add this line to your application's Gemfile: